<i>Pelargonium</i>, geranium: planting and growing

 Pelargonium Blanche Roche - Ivy Geranium

-This round, generous 'king of balconies' produces an abundance of pure white double flowers.
-Sumptuous in hanging baskets or containers.
+This rounded, generous 'king of balconies' produces an abundance of pure white double flowers.
+Sumptuous in hanging baskets or pots.

 • Flowering time June to December